immmmmp/slate/source/includes/_en.md

 |    unit    |  Int   |     5      | It indicates the selected time length.
 For example, 5M means that it takes 5 minutes to present a new candlestick on the candlestick chart. |
 | resolution | String |     M      | It indicates the frequency type of obtaining candlestick chart data.
 M: minute, H: hour, D: day |

-## Obtain Data of Contract Trading Records
+## Get Data of Contract Trading Records

 > curl request example: